 Locating Your HVAC SEER Rating

-One of the questions we frequently get at Air Waves Heating and Cooling is how to find the SEER rating on a unit.
+One of the questions we frequently get at Air Waves Heating & Cooling LLC is how to find the SEER rating on a unit.
 New systems come with an energy guide sticker.
 Usually, this is a yellow and black sticker with a SEER number.

 Older machines or resale units might have the specs in another area.
 Whatever the case, the SEER rating resembles a product number.
 It might start with AC## followed by dashes and numbers.
 The number following XC is generally the SEER rating.